 Remove the fabric from the mordant bath.
 Dispose of the mordant solution.
 In a large pot, add the extracted dye solution.
 Add enough water to the dye solution so the fabric or yarn can move freely in the dye bath.
 Add the fabric and heat to 180 to 200 degrees F. Heat for one hour or until the color.
 Remember the color will be darker while wet and will lighten when rinsed and dried.
 If the color is too light, use more dye extract to the bath.

 Allow the fabric to cool enough to handle and rinse.
 Fabric should be gently squeezed through several changes of water until the water runs clear.
-The fabric can also be "washed" in the washer without detergent to rinse.
+The fabric can also be rinsed in the washer by running a cycle with no detergent.
 Yarn should be rinsed in an up and down motion to help remove tangles and smooth it.

 How to Modify Colors